Kazark/katasemeion/README.md

 ### Similar to Markdown
-You can format poetry by using indenting that is typically used for code in markdown, i.e. beginning each line of verse with four spaces, and adding an additional four spaces for each further indent that is desired.
+You can format poetry by using indenting that is typically used for code in Markdown, i.e. beginning each line of verse with four spaces, and adding an additional four spaces for each further indent that is desired.

 ### Other markup in the style of Markdown